zzupart/ConsoleSnake/README.md

 # ConsoleSnake
-A console snake game by zzupart\n
+A console snake game by zzupart
 Absolute shitcode\n
 Works only on Linux-based terminals, requires ncurses-utils pkg Install it with "pkg install ncurses-utils" on termux\n